 In the early days, Delphi’s computer needs and its systems were simple.
 “When I started in 1997, our server was a 286 desktop computer,” recalls Delphi’s project controller, Ken Brooks.
-The technology-savvy Brooks supported the company’s computer needs for many years in addition to performing his regular job.
+The technology-savvy Brooks supported the company’s computer needs for many years and performed his regular job.
 But by 2002, with Delphi’s continued expansion and growth, the systems were becoming outdated and a time-consuming “second job” for Brooks.
-The company hired a small, one-person IT firm to take care of its system needs.
+The company hired a small, one-person IT firm to handle its system needs.

-But it didn’t take long for the company’s business once again to grow ahead of its technology—and the small IT company.
-Brooks explains, “We were calling our [previous] IT provider two or three times a week because of major system problems…it was very painful because it was all reactive."
+But it didn’t take long for the company’s business to grow ahead of its technology and the small IT company again.
+Brooks explains, “We were calling our [previous] IT provider twice or thrice a week because of major system problems…it was very painful because it was all reactive."